rust-lang/rust/text/0000-nonparametric-dropck.md

 this attribute relies on the programmer to ensure that the destructor cannot actually be used unsoundly.
-It states an (unproven) assumption that the given implementation of `drop` (and all functions that this `drop` may transitively calls) will never read or modify a value of any type parameter, apart from the trivial operations of either dropping the value or moving the value from one location to another.
+It states an (unproven) assumption that the given implementation of `drop` (and all functions that this `drop` may transitively call) will never read or modify a value of any type parameter, apart from the trivial operations of either dropping the value or moving the value from one location to another.